At Waterhouses CE (VC) Primary School we use the phonics programme ‘Letters and Sounds’ from Nursery.

 Key Stage Two:

 Children use the Accelerated Reader scheme (please read more about this below).
-Members of the Senior Leadership Team and class teachers closely monitor the achievement in the quizzes to ensure the children are reading at an appropriate level.
+Staff closely monitor the achievement in the quizzes to ensure the children are reading at an appropriate level.
 Where appropriate children are heard read by an adult in school.
 Each class has a class novel which is shared on a daily basis and changed termly.
 Time is allocated during each day for the class reader to be shared.

 Please refer to the document below for reading expectations within each year group: